mhaugrud/msumcspy/_sources/Dictionaries/Glossary.rst

 	    A sequential collection of items, similar to a list.
 Any python object can be an element of a tuple.
 However, unlike a list, tuples are immutable.

+    tuple assignment
+        An assignment to all of the elements in a tuple using a single assignment statement.
+Tuple assignment occurs in parallel rather than in sequence, making it useful for swapping values.